• Default K8s: all pods can talk to all pods

 port: 443

-Allow DNS (required when using default-deny egress)
+Allow DNS (required with default-deny egress)

 egress: